denred0/clever_labeling/README.md

 <br>dog
 <br>cat
 <br>pig
+<br>Also you can see example of "classes.txt" in data/sample_project
 3. Create folder "dataset" inside your project folder and copy images for labeling to "dataset" folder.
 4. As a result your catalog should be like this:
 <br>clever_labeling